 At some locations, it could “account for 10,000 viewers as to whether he was there or not.”

 The win bonuses are low in contrast: In the Diamond League (maximum of 14 events), the winner rakes in 10,000 dollars for each event, while the overall discipline winner gets 40,000 dollars.
 A gold medal at the World Championships is worth 60,000 dollars, and a world record at the biennial event is 100,000 dollars.

-Usain Bolt collects roughly 30 million dollars from his ten global and seven regional backers:
+Usain Bolt collects roughly 30 million dollars from his backers: